 There are several key policies/ strategies that guide our work:

 To ensure that we are meeting the needs of young people and the wider community, as well as fulfilling the expectations of funders, we use a unique set of tools for supporting and measuring change when working with people.
-This is called Outcomes Star.
-This also helps us make improvements to our services.

 What others say about us…